 I can’t help but think of Rahab’s heartfelt plea in chapter 2 verses 12-13 “swear to me by the Lord that you will spare the lives of my family and those who belong to me because I have shown kindness to you,” such a different approach.
 Relationships built on lies and manipulations will never be successful, they will only lead to exhaustion and disappointment.

 We Must Be Careful Who We Allow Into Our Inner Circle

 To begin with we have to be careful who we let into our inner circle.
 The ones who we allow in the position to hold our arms up in the middle of times of trouble.
 Those who we let into our war room to see our plans and our dreams and speak into our lives.

 We have to be careful who we let into our inner circle.
 The ones who we allow in the position to hold our arms up in the middle of times of trouble.
 Those who we let into our war room to see our plans and our dreams and speak into our lives.

 We must guard what God is doing.
 In order that people can’t come in and drown the fire because they feel threatened by what He is doing.
 We have to guard our friendships so that the people who just want the comfort of God.
 They want His protection.
 Wanting to be known for hanging out where God is moving but they don’t want to actually be involved with Him.
 We mustn’t allow them to sap away our strength and become a dead weight that we are dragging around.

-We find in Joshua the perfect example of a parasitic relationship.
-As the Gibeonite’s are faced with battle they immediately call for Joshua to come and save them.
+We find in Joshua and the Gibeonites the perfect example of a toxic relationship.
+As the Gibeonite’s are faced with the battle they immediately call for Joshua to come and save them.
 Indeed Gibeon is an important city in the area and all of its men were good fighters but they still make him bring his army and fight their battle.
 In fact, they sound like whining children manipulating to get their way.
 We find them in verse 6 begging for Joshua’s time, energy and resources.